-In terms of Romania's potential in terms of competitive developing learning organizations, our analysis has shown that around 60% of the total individuals interviewed believe that a main trigger of an organization stands into its potential to generate knowledge; around 40 % of the total individuals interviewed believe that the organization should send its employees to more trainings according to their position and the activity they are involved in, and out of this category more than 80 % of the individuals believe that the trainings should be fully paid by the company, 15 % are willing to contribute in some manner to the costs and 5 % have admitted that they went by themselves at some training seminars in order to perfect themselves or improve their effectiveness.
+In terms of Romania's potential in terms of developing competitive learning organizations, our analysis has shown that around 60% of the total individuals interviewed believe that a main trigger of an organization stands into its potential to generate knowledge; around 40 % of the total individuals interviewed believe that the organization should send its employees to more trainings according to their position and the activity they are involved in, and out of this category more than 80 % of the individuals believe that the trainings should be fully paid.

+% of the individuals believe that the trainings should be fully paid by the company, 15 % are willing to contribute in some manner to the costs and 5 % have admitted that they went by themselves at some training seminars in order to perfect themselves or improve their effectiveness.

-For future research we would like to see that in time more academics and researchers realize the importance of learning organizations in Romania and will start debating much more this theme.
-Of course, there is clear evidence that learning organizations have been a research subject for a couple of years but there is still much to be done at this level.
+For future research we would like to see that in time more academics and researchers realize the importance of learning organizations have been a research subject for a couple of years but there is still much to be done at this level.